qtiuto/lua-for-android/README.md

     ClassBuilder api:
-     Class Builder is imported default to support dynamic class generation
+     Class Builder is imported default to support dynamic class generation Lua function callback rule is the same as proxy

     For more information,see java doc in doc directory